edehr/edehr/docs/developer/outside/README.md

 ## EdEHR Assignment

 An assignment is based on a case study text and is augmented with educational assists.
-The case study provides a textual description of the scenario, technical data and links to external resources (educational aids).
+The case study provides a text description of the scenario, technical data and links to external resources (educational aids).

 In the future, an assignment may optionally have notes and resources provided by the course instructor.

 Students complete their assignment inside the EdEHR.
 The system provides a scratch pad for students to record their temporary notes.

 The EdEHR provides the instructor an opportunity to see the student's work in situation, for evaluation and grading.
 The system provides a space for instructors to record comments on the students work.

 [EdEHR-overview.png]: ../../images/EdEHR-overview.png "overview"